mihanovak1024/mihanovak1024.github.io/_pages/about.md

 - creation of our very own <b style="color:#00adb5">Consent Management Platform</b> for several legislations such as GDPR TCF2.0, CCPA, COPPA,...
 - prototype of <b style="color:#00adb5">Headerbidding</b> Ad solution in collaboration with MaxAds

-Thanks to my great mentors and managers [Nevena Veljković](https://si.linkedin.com/in/nevena-veljkovic-a00961b8), Marko Pistotnik and <b style="color:#00adb5">Matic Standeker</b>, I've advanced both mentally and professionally!
+Thanks to my great mentors and managers [Nevena Veljković](https://si.linkedin.com/in/nevena-veljkovic-a00961b8), Marko Pistotnik and <b style="color:#00adb5">[Matic Standeker](https://www.linkedin.com/in/matic-standeker-4831542)</b>, I've advanced both mentally and professionally!
 Thanks for all the great advices and help, I really do appreciate it!

 # Career Enhancement
 Being an Android Engineer for the past **7 years**, I wanted to see what else is out there.
 I decided to check out other types of Mobile development (Flutter, iOS, React Native) in my free time, to see the tradeoffs of each and interconnect the concepts.

-This career enhancement in Mobile ecosystem would be the best choice in order to really become an <b style="color:#00adb5">expert</b> and tackle any Mobile problem (or phone?) thrown in my face.